-The assessment and screening tools you use should identify the unique needs of these youth and guide delivery of appropriate services for them.
-You should assess the health and wellness of all youth and, if applicable, their children on a regular basis.
+The assessment and screening tools you use should identify, at a minimum, the unique needs of these youth and guide delivery of appropriate services for them.
+You should assess the health and wellness of all youth, and in using the assessment and screening tools, determine if the youth's participation in your program poses any risks to the health and safety of other youth in the program.